fredtan30/python-challenge/README.md

 In PyBank challenges occured in returning the correct value based on homework output shown

 In order to understand get the correct value a lot of print coding was used to ensure the correct output is shown

+With PyPoll I got ideas from Geeksofgeek website to find the winner

+The issue with PyPoll is, my code is longer as I believe there is a shorter approach to produce the output